HeyImH4uz/HeyImH4uz/README.md

-- 👋 Hi, I’m @HeyImH4uz
+Hey, I'm Denis.
+I am currently a CS student at the RPTU Kaiserslautern (Germany)
-- 👀 I’m interested in Gaming and Coding
+- 👀 I’m interested in gaming and coding, but also in art and music
 - 🌱 I’m currently learning Python and Java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: Mostly on Discord
+- 📬 I'm quite always available on Discord (except I am asleep of course ;) )

 <!---
 HeyImH4uz/HeyImH4uz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.